 * SAME STORY, AROUND THE WORLD: First, from Devil's Kitchen, Tasmania...

 Then from Powder River Basin, Wyoming:

 And from Carbon, Utah: (or see this in higher resolution)

-Elsewhere?
+* Elsewhere?
 Like in Galicia Spain, Hunstanton Cliffs UK, Salta Argentina, Balkhash District, Kazakhstan, Porthkerry Wales, Haystack Butte, Montana, and a thousand other places?
 Just click here.
-And via a different perspective, of course unbroken gently-curved strata provides additional evidence of rapid deposition, as shown in this RSR collection of photographs from around the world of curved, folded, and more flat-gap strata.
-(And the shortcut for this entire page above showing parallel strata is rsr.org/ps.)
+Then for a different perspective, of course unbroken gently-curved strata provides additional evidence of rapid deposition, as shown in this RSR collection of photographs from around the world of curved, folded, and more flat-gap strata.

 * URL Shortcut: The shortcut for this page showing parallel strata is rsr.org/ps.